 In securities lending, there is a temporary transfer of legal ownership to third parties.
-The economic rights and obligations remain with the Sub-fund, allowing the Sub-fund to retain the indirect investment results of the lent securities and receive compensation for any missed direct investment returns.
+The economic rights and obligations remain with the Fund, allowing the Fund to retain the indirect investment results of the lent securities and receive compensation for any missed direct investment returns.
 As a result, these securities remain part of the investment portfolio as presented in the balance sheet and the composition of the investments during the period they are lent.